CADViewer/NextCloud/README.md

 4. If needed, add both the RewriteRule and RewriteCond.

 5. If the server trace gives a Warning: fopen(call-Api_Conversion_log.txt): Failed to open stream: Permission denied , then likely the current permission settings are insufficient.
 This case can be seen when added nginx as reverse proxy and SSL certificates on a docker container.
-In that case  try inside /cadviewer/converter/php/ to give call-Api_Conversion.php full chmod 777 permission and check if call-Api_Conversion.txt has write permissions for the owner (if you are comfortable, you can give chmod 777 on that also.).
-If this moves further in the process, you must also then give /converter/converters/files, full write permission for all owners, and also give /converter/converters/ax2024/linux/ax2023_L64_xx_yy_zz full permissions.
+In that case the owner may have changed, therefore try inside /cadviewer/converter/php/ to give call-Api_Conversion.php full chmod 777 permission and check if call-Api_Conversion.txt has write permissions for the owner (if you are comfortable, you can give chmod 777 on that also.).
+If this moves further in the process, you must also then give /converter/converters/files folder, full write permission for all owners, and also give /converter/converters/ax2024/linux/ax2023_L64_xx_yy_zz full chmod 777 permissions to perform the CAD conversions.